buildkite-plugins/calibre/README.md

 ### `CALIBRE_API_KEY`

 Your Calibre API key should be set to this environment variable, either in your pipeline’s environment variable settings or exposed in an environment hook.
+If you need different keys for different parts of your pipeline use `api-key-from` instead.

 ## Options